Longer lasting image

 The Avery Printable T-Shirt Transfers for Light Fabrics were our favorite to use and had the best overall image quality of the three transfer sheets that we tested.
 They are also easy to use and wallet-friendly, making them our go-to choice for printable t-shirt transfer sheets when we are transferring images to light fabrics.

-- Product Name Printable T-Shirt Transfers for Light Fabrics
+- Product Name T-Shirt Transfers for Inkjet Printers

 - MPN 03275